JihadMobarak7/CedarCare-Business-Assistant/README.md

-# Business Assistant — CedarCare (Assignment-Ready)
+# Business Assistant — CedarCare

 This project implements the **CedarCare Wellness Assistant**, aligned with the *Agentic Business Assistant* assignment phases.